ccca-dc/ckanext-galleryview/README.md

 resource you have pictures for.
 Therefore you you can add pictures to a resource without having them uploaded as resource.

-Currently the gallery view can only add URLs like the default image_view from CKAN.
-However it is planned to implement uploading pictures in a later version.
+In the gallery view you can either upload your pictures or state the URLs.

 ![Gallery View](doc/img/gallery_form.png)